-The chiropractic assistant helps chiropractors in a private setup.
+A chiropractic assistant helps chiropractors in a private setup.
 Their main duties include managing patients, answering the phone, medical billing, and looking out for finances.
-If you want to pursue this career path, find out everything in the guide below to get started.
+If you are a person that can form a positive relationship with the patients, you are already a potential candidate for a chiropractor’s office job.
+If you want to pursue this career path, find out everything in the guide below to get started

 Chiropractic Assistant’s Role in the Clinic

-Assistants (CAs) work at chiropractors’ offices to assist them in running the clinic.
-Most CAs help their chiropractors by managing patients and the office.
+Chiropractic assistants work at chiropractors’ offices to assist them in running the clinic.
+Most chiropractic assistants help their chiropractors by managing patients and the office.

 The responsibilities include:

 - Greeting the patients upon arrival.

 - Ensuring that the waiting area is comfortable and in good condition.